willstepp/dogs-of-santiago/dos_notes.md

 * Wallow in the senses
 * Do not shy away from the shadow
 * Insignificant words, sentences, paragraphs, scenes, chapters leading to an ineffable significance
-* Theme: A strange, hostile world becomes warm and embracing
 * Create a narrative pull so the story *moves*
 * Nothing easy for him, ordeals piling on top of ordeals
 * No memories or stories apart from dialogue